NuLLxD/Pal-NetCrack-NuLL/README.md

 # Entity List
 - This menu displays a list of nearby entities (Players, NPCs and monsters) which you can TP to and/or kill.
 - List can be filtered for players only.
+- 'Mask It' can be used on your player entity to hide player name.

 # Misc
 - Max Level